-At least once a week, check that the automatic boom stop stops the boom at 82°.
+At least once a week, check that the automatic boom stop stops the boom at corresponding angle: 82° or 88.5 depending on how the crane is equipped.
 If it doesn't, replace any worn or damaged parts and/or adjust the automatic boom stop.